nais/setup-nais-cli/README.md

 ## Development

-This action uses [Mise](https://mise.jdx.dev/) for development tooling and task management.
+This action is built with TypeScript and uses [Mise](https://mise.jdx.dev/) for Node.js version management.

 ### Prerequisites